pnp/script-samples/scripts/get-all-site-collections-subwebs/README.md

 plugin: add-to-gallery
 ---

-# How to to get all site collections with their sub webs using PnP PowerShell?
+# How to to get all site collections with their sub webs

 ## Summary